 The current situation will also add to the backlog of audiology appointments for the future.
 This will present a further strain on services which were already facing challenges with high caseloads and low staff numbers.
-We strongly urge the Welsh Government to seek to support service leads to develop costed plans for when lockdown measures subside to ensure services can take rapid action to address any backlog in identification of deaf children, providing emergency funding and additional capacity as required.

-2. Paediatric audiology services
+Paediatric audiology services

-We fully appreciate the work of audiology departments during these unprecedented times and our professional networks tell us that all services are operating postal repair services for hearing aids.
+We fully appreciate that audiology departments are doing their upmost to ensure children receive services and support during these unprecedented times and our professional networks tell us that all services are operating postal repair services for hearing aids.